CommunityToolkit/WindowsCommunityToolkit/docs/helpers/PrintHelper.md

 https://github.com/Microsoft/UWPCommunityToolkit/blob/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/PrintHelper/PrintHelperPage.xaml.cs

 Several events are available to control the printing process:

 * OnPrintFailed will be triggered if the user cancels the print or if something goes wrong
 * OnPrintSucceeded will be triggered after a successful print
 * OnPreviewPagesCreated will be triggered after print preview pages are generated.
 This allows you to control the look and feel of your page before they are sent to the spooler.

-**Please note that page breaks are not supported.
-Every control will be printed on a single page**
+> [!NOTE] Page breaks are not supported.
+Every control will be printed on a single page.

+*****

+> [!IMPORTANT] Printing in Dark Theme will likely print white text, which won't be visible.
+To fix this, ensure the text is a visible color before printing, then restore the original color.

 Since version 1.3, you can also call `ShowPrintUIAsync` with a second parameter to determine that the list of controls to print should directly be taken from the content of the container passed to the PrintHelper constructor.
 In this mode you are responsible for the sizing and the layout.